droduit/procedural-terrain-generation/readme-hw2.txt

 You can enable this method by uncommenting the `ENABLE_GERSTNER_WAVES` define in `grid_vshader.glsl`.
 You may also extend the size of the grid for a better result.

 This method works by adding the effects of multiple waves together.
-A wave is defined by the following list of properties:
+We won't paraphrase the GPU Gem, but we will describe the properties that define a wave:

   * direction: a normalized vector containing the wave movement's direction
   * frequency: the length of the wave